Numkil/VimConf/README.md

 TODO
 ----
-Changing background colour with f7 kills overlength Keep up to date with new stuff I find
+* Changing background colour with f7 kills overlength.
+* Keep up to date with new stuff I find.

 Credits
 -------